Adem044/web-hosting-template/README.md

 # Web Hosting Template

-This project has built using React and styled-components.
+This project was built using React and styled-components.

 ## Available Scripts